 - If you know you want to pursue the bilingual concentration, please submit a letter of intent (sent out by Dr. Harris) by May 1st of your first year in the program.
 This gives the professors enough time to find you a practicum placement with a bilingual school psychologist. - SPSY 6915 is taken as an independent study course.
-Dr. Harris will be professor for this course. - You may take SPSY 6915 during the third year of the program in an effort to help students for financial aid reasons or for other extenuating circumstances.
+Dr. Harris will be professor for this course and is required to sign independent study paperwork prior to enrollment.
+This paperwork can be found in the Academic Services Center. - You may take SPSY 6915 during the third year of the program in an effort to help students for financial aid reasons or for other extenuating circumstances.
 Please discuss your situation with Dr. Harris. - We cannot guarantee that students will receive externship placements where they will use their bilingual abilities.
 It is easier to find practicum and internship placements where this can occur.
-We will do our best to find an externship where you can use your bilingual skills if this is important for you. - It is recommended that only students entering the PsyD program with intermediate to advanced abilities in Spanish pursue the bilingual program.
-It is unrealistic to expect that a student will achieve advanced Spanish language proficiency solely during their time in the PsyD program.
+We will do our best to find an externship where you can use your bilingual skills if this is important for you. - It is recommended that only students entering the PsyD program with intermediate to advanced abilities in another language pursue the bilingual program.
+It is unrealistic to expect that a student will learn a new language and achieve proficiency in that language during their time in the PsyD program.